nihcompmed/LipolysisCNN/README.md

   2. Since trained network (around 220MB) and simulated datasets (several GBs) are too big, we do not upload them here.
      One can contact Xiaoyu Duan at duanx3@nih.gov if they want to get one for checking.
 But we upload the first 10,000 rows of those datasets in case readers would like to use and check.
-They are called:
+They are in the folder

+     /SimulatedDataset_first10k

+     and they are:

      dataset2D_networkinput_tGIF_first10k.csv